coreboot/coreboot/Documentation/releases/coreboot-4.11-relnotes.md

 Payload integration has been updated, coreinfo learned to cope with UPPER CASE commands and libpayload knows how to deal with USB3 hubs.

-### Added VBOOT support to the following platforms:
+### Added vboot support to the following platforms:

 * intel/gm45
 * intel/nehalem